gbv/coli-conc.gbv.de/en/services/index.md

 - [Cocoda]({{ "/cocoda/" | url }})

-  The Mapping Tool is our main application
+  The Mapping Tool is the main application of the infrastructure we provide.

 - [BARTOC](https://bartoc.org/)